JoarHansson/space-images-app/README.md

 ### A place to discover space images

-A small vanilla HTML, CSS, JavaScript was rewritten in React for learning purposes.
+A small vanilla HTML, CSS and JavaScript site was rewritten in React for learning purposes.
 Some other stuff has been added along the way:

 - Some smooth animations (loading spinner, page transitions, the logo) using Framer Motion and vanilla CSS
 - Routing with React Router